Mutiny! (Set Your Goals album): Composition

-Set Your Goals are influenced by older melodic hardcore bands such as Lifetime and CIV, with elements of newer acts like the Movielife, New Found Glory, Rufio and Bodyjar.
+Set Your Goals is influenced by older melodic hardcore bands such as Lifetime and CIV, with elements of newer acts like the Movielife, New Found Glory, Rufio and Bodyjar.
 While their self-titled EP displayed a fair mix of hardcore punk and pop punk, Mutiny! leans more towards the latter genre with elements of the former.
 They borrowed the catchy melodies from pop punk and combined them with the gang vocals, slow breakdowns and faster tempo of hardcore punk.
 Additionally, the vocals are akin to those sung by New Found Glory, and the chord progressions sound very similar to those performed by Lifetime on their album Jersey's Best Dancers (1997).
 For the writing process, Brown would write guitar riffs, which he would then show to Ambrose, who would arrange them and add drum parts.
 Wilson and Brown would then propose a relatable theme, before showing it to the rest of the band.
 The pair would write free-form essays and select lines to use as lyrics.
 Avoiding typical themes of heartbreak, Mutiny! tackles the themes of taking risks, forced influence and credibility.

 Discussing the album's title, Brown explained how they were a "young, impressionable band", being told to alter their songs, and its "like a coming of age [story] and being like, 'Hey, we’re old enough to make an impression now, let’s takeover.'"
 Alongside this, Brown said "we chose Mutiny! because we like to have fun and pirates are fun".
 "Work in Progress" begins with an acoustic intro, before it builds "into an abrupt explosion of electric power and force".
 Brown said the song was written while they were under pressure while recording the album.
 "We Do It for the Money, Obviously!" is about detractors from the hardcore scene who thought the group didn't have punk credibility.
 "Mutiny!" is about the music industry and an unnamed individual from an independent record label who told the band they needed to write more choruses.
-The song's spoken word section is taken from one of Brown's essays; it was initially longer in length, before being trimmed.
+The song's spoken word section is taken from one of Brown's essays; it was initially longer, before being trimmed.
 "This Song Is Definitely Not About a Girl" is about the misinterpretation of "Latch Key", an older track on the band's self-titled EP, which people mistakenly thought was about a relationship.
 The next track, "An Old Book Misread", talks about how no single religion is more important than any other.
 Brown said he had been raised in a Christian household, "but it was time we cleared things up, as my beliefs have obviously shifted immensely from what I had been taught".
 "Flight of the Navigator" deals with being on tour, living in a van together; "To Be Continued..." is about relationships and friendships affected by touring.
 The album concludes with "Echoes", a song about dealing with the death of someone a person is close to.